TheLartians/PyPropagate/README.md

 - matplotlib

 ## Citing PyPropagate
-When using PyPropagate in your work it would be very appriciated to give us a citation.
+When using PyPropagate in your work it would be very appreciated to give us a citation.
 You can use the following BibTeX template:

     @misc{LMPyPropagate2016,
       author = {Lars Melchior},